Peppino di Capri: Literary references

-In his writings, Orhan Pamuk brings up Peppino di Capri's songs.

-His novel Snow, taking place at the Turkish provincial town of Kars, includes the following passage:
+In his writings, Orhan Pamuk brings up Di Capri's songs.
+His nove0l Snow, taking place at the Turkish provincial town of Kars, includes the following passage:

 "Through the open door of a shop which sold women's stockings, bolts of cotton, coloured pencils, batteries and cassettes, he heard once again the strains of Peppino di Capri's "Roberta".
 He recalled hearing it on the radio when he was a child and his uncle had taken him out for a drive to the Bosphorus" (Snow, Ch.
 12).

 In The Museum of Innocence, he writes: